Hollow Knight: Development

 The idea that prompted the creation of Hollow Knight originated in a game jam, Ludum Dare 2013, in which two of the game's developers, Ari Gibson and William Pellen, developed a game called Hungry Knight, whose main character's design eventually became the protagonist in Hollow Knight, kills bugs to stave off starvation.
 The game, considered "not very good", used to hold a 1/5 star rating on Newgrounds, but has since increased to 4/5.
 The developers decided to work on another game jam with the theme "Beneath the Surface", but missed the deadline.
 However, the concept gave them the idea to create a game with an underground setting, a "deep, old kingdom", and insect characters.

 Influences for the game include Faxanadu, Metroid, Zelda II: The Adventure of Link, and Mega Man X. Team Cherry noted that Hallownest was in some ways the inverse of the world tree setting in Faxanadu.
 The team wanted to replicate the sense of wonder and discovery of games from their childhood from such games, in which there "could be any crazy secret or weird creature."
 Believing that control of the character was most important for the player's enjoyment of the game, the developers based the player's movement on Mega Man X. They gave the character no acceleration when moving horizontally, as well as a large amount of aerial control and the ability to interrupt one's jump with a dash.
 This was meant to make the player feel that any hit they took could have been avoided right up until the last second.

+Main developers Ari Gibson (left) and William Pellen (center), and marketing contractor Matthew Griffin (right), who was brought on in 2016.

 To create the game's art, Gibson's hand-drawn sketches were scanned directly into the game engine, creating a "vivid sense of place".
 The developers decided to "keep it simple" in order to prevent the development time from becoming extremely protracted.
 The complexity of the world was based on Metroid, which allows players to become disoriented and lost, focusing on the enjoyment of finding one's way.
 Only basic signs are placed throughout the world to direct players to important locations.
 The largest design challenge was creating the mapping system and finding a balance between not divulging the world's secrets while not being too player-unfriendly.